lloydkevin/hugo-wd/content/post/2009-12-25-picking-cms-4-looking-at-drupal.md

 The first concept that you need to understand with Drupal theming is that **everything's a node or a block**.
 There are just different types of nodes/blocks, based on content type (pages, post, etc), content name, and even module (CCK, Views, etc).

 Much the same way, WordPress templates overrides index.php -> page.php -> page-1.php, etc; Drupal has the same concept, except much better, lol.
-Say you need your _events_ styled differently from your _posts_; you would simply located your template file for the post (most likely node.tpl.php) copy it to the appropriate name (We'll assume events have been implemented using the Views module, so the name would be something like views-view&#8211;events.tpl.php).
+Say you need your _events_ styled differently from your _posts_; you would simply located your template file for the post (most likely node.tpl.php) copy it to the appropriate name (We'll assume events have been implemented using the Views module, so the name would be something like views-view-events.tpl.php).
 You then open up that file and go wild with whatever design you need in there.

 Don't threat, there is a [Devel module][16] that helps you determine which names to use for your overrides simply by hovering over the element.
 If the file you're looking for doesn't exist in your theme, you simply go grab it out of the Drupal core files. **I really love the modularity of the theming process**.
 It feels cleaner that a lot of what I've seen in the past.